lewars1108/Election_Analysis/README.md

 **Overview of Election Audit**

-The purpose of the election audit analysis is to assist Tom, in his reporting to the Colorado Board of Elections of the congrestional district results
+The purpose of the election audit analysis is to assist Tom, in his reporting to the Colorado Board of Elections of the congrestional district election results.

 **Election-Audit Results**